ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 - MUST NOT be thrown for approval operations.
 - MUST NOT be thrown for balance or allowance requirements.
   - Use `ERC20InsufficientBalance` or `ERC20InsufficientAllowance` instead.
-- MUST be thrown for unintended transfers from the zero address.
+- MUST be thrown for disallowed transfers from the zero address.

 #### `ERC20InvalidReceiver(address)`